LiamGaff/Paw-Patrol-V1/TESTING.md

 # Testing
 As the web page was being built Chrome developer tools were used regularly to ensure that the code was working smoothly.
-Each section was then tested again every time a new feature was added.
-Python functions were regularly tested using the print function to ensure the code worked smoothly.
+All apps were retested upon completion.
+Python functions and models were regularly tested using the print function to ensure the code worked smoothly.
 Lighthouse in developer tools was also used to check the application's performance.
 The user stories were always analyzed with each page to ensure the app meet all the requirements.

+Due to some functional errors when working with stripe some bugs adn errors remain.
+Due to having a deadline I was unable to fix these bugs in time but I will continue developing the site constantly improving its funtionality and style.
+Also further testing is required.

 ## Code validation